Answers to Common Advisee Questions

 For a non-medical leave, students must reach out to their Assistant Dean’s office to request a Leave of Absence (LOA) for the semester.
 This MUST be done prior to the end of drop/add or the student will lose their matriculation and need to apply for readmission when they want to return.
 Students are only permitted to take 2 consecutive LOA’s.
 If a student is on an official LOA they can register as normal for the subsequent semester.

-For a medical leave, students should be referred to the Office of the Dean of Students.
+For a medical leave, students should be referred to Student Advocacy & Support.

 For relatively minor, short-term illnesses (e.g. colds and flu, where attendance in class is undesirable) the University system depends upon reasonable communication between students and faculty.
 If possible, students should report such illnesses before the affected class, following the directions of the instructor as provided at the beginning of the semester.